ElektraInitiative/libelektra/src/plugins/hexnumber/README.md

 ## Introduction

 This plugin is used to read configuration files that use hexadecimal values.
-All "hex-values" (see below) will be converted into decimal when the Elektra reads values from the mounted file.
+All "hex-values" (see below) will be converted into decimal when Elektra reads values from the mounted file.
 When Elektra writes back to the file the converted values will be converted back and stored as before (`0X` will be replaced with `0x`).

 ### What are "hex-values"?